 The Washington University and St. Louis Children’s Young Athlete Center has developed a series of interactive injury prevention and educational programs designed to help improve the overall health of young athletes.
-We offer the programs to private groups of 15 or more, taught at the St. Louis Children’s Hospital Specialty Care Center or at the group’s requested location.
+We offer the programs to private groups of 15 or more, taught at the St. Louis Children’s Hospital Specialty Care Center - West County or at the group’s requested location.
 Parents and children attend together so both can learn side-by-side.
 These 45-60 minute programs are available on the following topics:

 FIFA 11+ Injury Prevention Warm-up

 The FIFA 11+ and 11 Kids were designed by a group of experts from FIFA and are intended to replace the usual soccer warm-up.
 Research shows that, if done properly, these exercises can significantly reduce the risk of injury to soccer players.
 Expert physical therapists and athletic trainers from the Young Athlete Center will teach players, coaches, and parents the proper technique and form to help keep players on the field.

 Recommended age: 7 – 13 FIFA 11 Kids program / 14+ FIFA 11+ program

 The Young Athlete Center has designed an educational program about concussions which incorporates best practices for prevention and management, signs and symptoms, common myths, appropriate care, expectations for returning to play, and much more.